awcodify/sysctl-theme/_posts/2025-05-13-automatic-featured-images.md

 - Missing visual elements in social media previews
 - Reduced click-through rates from index pages

-Sysctl Theme solves this problem automatically with CSS-generated featured images.
+Arsxy Theme solves this problem automatically with CSS-generated featured images.

 ## How Automatic Featured Images Work

-When you create a post without specifying an image in the front matter, Sysctl Theme uses a combination of CSS gradients, patterns, and typography to generate a unique image based on your post title.
+When you create a post without specifying an image in the front matter, Arsxy Theme uses a combination of CSS gradients, patterns, and typography to generate a unique image based on your post title.
 Here's how it works:

 1. The theme detects that no `image` parameter is provided in the post's front matter
 2. It creates a container with the appropriate dimensions for a featured image